Instructions for Form 8908 (01/2023)

 Who May Claim the Credit

-Eligible contractors may claim the credit for new energy efficient homes that are acquired by sale or lease by an individual from that contractor during the tax year for use as a residence.
+An eligible contractor may claim the credit for a qualified new energy efficient home that is acquired by an individual from that contractor during the tax year for use as a residence.

 Definitions